Date Released: May 19, 2017 (May 12, 2017 – UK)

 A few days after our report, various images of the new creatures leaked out showing various forms of a Xenomorph, a Facehugger and Alien Eggs.
 These are supposed to be precursors to the classic Xenomorphs that appeared in the Alien series.

 In February 2016, it was announced that Harry Gregson-Williams would be composing the score for Alien Covenant but in November 2016, he announced that due to scheduling conflicts, he wouldn’t be doing the score.
 In December 2016, it was announced Jed Kurzel (Assassin’s Creed) will be composing the score.
+The film’s run time is 123 minutes.

 Alien Covenant Rating

 Ridley Scott confirmed in January 2016 that Alien Covenant will be aiming for a ‘Hard R’ rating.
 Prometheus was also R-Rated though it was a very tame R Rating compared to other Alien movies.
+In April 2017, Alien Covenant was officially given a R rating.

 20th Century Fox released the first trailer for Alien Covenant on Christmas Day.